-The Marathon Swimmers Federation (MSF) is dedicated to furthering the sport of unassisted-style solo marathon swimming:
+The Marathon Swimmers Federation (MSF) is dedicated to advancing the sport of solo long distance open water swimming:

 - connecting the global community of marathon swimmers